-Although the OTP memory is one time programmable, in reality any bit still in a 1 state can be reprogrammed into a 0 state.
-In order to avoid deliberate or inadvertent modification of OTP data, a protection mechanism is provided.
+Although the OTP memory is one time programmable, any bit still in a 1 state can be reprogrammed into a 0 state.
+To avoid deliberate or inadvertent modification of the OTP memory data, a protection mechanism is provided.
 The protection registers initially need to be programmed to 0x50FA50FA in order to activate programming of the remaining locations.
-Once OTP programming is complete, the protection registers should be programmed to 0x00000000, at which point the OTP can never be modified.
+Once OTP memory programming is complete, the protection registers should be programmed to 0x000000000, at which point the OTP memory can never be modified.

 In addition to the logical protection mechanism described above, a programming voltage needs to be applied to the OTPVDD pin in order to enable programming.
-The programming voltage is 2.5 V, while for reads it is 1.8 V. In order to coordinate the OTPVDD supply voltage with read and write operations, it is recommended to drive this supply from the POWERIOVDD output pin on nRF7002.
-This also ensures there will be no leakage associated with the OTP across sleep cycles, where the digital supply rail is removed.
+The programming voltage is 2.5 V, while for reads it is 1.8 V. To coordinate the OTPVDD supply voltage with read and write operations, it is recommended to drive this supply from the POWERIOVDD output pin on nRF7001.
+This also ensures there will be no leakage associated with the OTP memory across sleep cycles, where the digital supply rail is removed.

 The OTP memory is indirectly mapped, and as such read and writes are achieved using address, data, and mode registers.
-The OTP programming utility implements this programming, along with appropriate control of the OTPVDD supply through the POWERIOVDD output.
+The OTP memory programming utility implements this programming, along with appropriate control of the OTPVDD supply through the POWERIOVDD output.

-FICR - Factory Information Configuration Registers
+10 FICR - Factory Information Configuration Registers

-The Factory Information Configuration Registers (FICR) are stored in One Time Programmable (OTP) memory.
+The Factory Information Configuration Registers (FICR) are stored in the OTP memory.

-FICR consists of two regions: a factory programmed region that contains device information and a customer programmable region that contains empty registers for the customer to write data to.
-The factory programmable region consists of the INFO group registers, while the customer programmable region consists of the QSPI, MAC, and CALIB group registers.
+FICR has two regions:

+- A factory-programmed region that contains device information and has the INFO group registers. - A customer-programmable region that contains empty registers for the customer to write data to.
+It has the QSPI, MAC, and CALIB group registers.

-Access to the customer programmable region is controlled using the PROTECTION register.
+Access to the customer-programmable region is controlled using the PROTECTION register.